 The ranking for choosing is based upon the date we receive your completed puppy questionnaire and secondarily, priority goes to veterans, competitors, and breeders.
-Once the pups are born and we know sex and colors, a non-refundable $200 deposit is due immediately to guarantee a pup from the litter.
+Once the pups are born and we know sex and colors, if you haven't already paid your non-refundable $200 deposit, it is due immediately to guarantee a pup from the litter.

 This is the way we can measure the success of our breeding choices and the needs of our priority buyers are very specific to their purposes.